cyberark/idsec-sdk-golang/README.md

 Telemetry
 =========

-The Idsec SDK collects telemetry data to help improve the product and user experience.
-This data includes information about command usage, errors, and performance metrics.
+The Idsec SDK collects limited telemetry to support product reliability and improvement.
+Telemetry is used solely for operational insights such as feature usage trends, error diagnostics, and performance monitoring.

 ## Telemetry Data Collected

-The following telemetry data is collected by the Idsec SDK and is sent on every API call via additional header `X-Cybr-Telemetry`:
+By default, the Idsec SDK attaches a telemetry header (`X-Cybr-Telemetry`) to API requests.
+The telemetry data is limited to non-content metadata and may include:

-- Environment information (e.g., Cloud Console, Region)
+- Execution environment context (e.g., Cloud Console identifier, region)
-- Metadata about the executed command (e.g., command name, parameters)
-- OS information (e.g., OS type, version)
+- Command metadata (e.g., command name and execution outcome; no secrets or customer data)
+- Operating system type and version
 - SDK version
-- Tool being used (CLI/SDK/Terraform)
+- Interface type (CLI, SDK, Terraform)

+Telemetry does not include credentials, secrets, payload content, or customer business data.

 ## Disabling Telemetry

-Telemetry collection can be disabled by setting the `IDSEC_DISABLE_TELEMETRY_COLLECTION` environment variable to `true`.
-This can be done in the terminal before running Idsec commands:
+Telemetry collection can be disabled in either of the following ways:

 ```shell
 export IDSEC_DISABLE_TELEMETRY_COLLECTION=true
 ```

-Alternatively, telemetry can be disabled by using the `--disable-telemetry` flag when executing Idsec commands:
+Alternatively, telemetry can be disabled by using the `--disable-telemetry` flag when executing idsec commands:

 ```shell
 idsec exec --disable-telemetry